Signing of the US Constitution: A great political milestone in Human History |

 (What follows is a slightly discursive foray that might help contextualize the crux of the article)

 Upon some reflection it does however become obvious that such an obscure and hazy understanding of the finer points of distinction between the two is, in fact, a contingent relic of modern history.
 It (the confounding of democracy and republicanism with each other) is a part of the normative 'common sense’ in a period of world history where the dominant form of political organization is supposed to be both - republican and democratic.
+Indeed, except for the odd Kingdoms, Principalities and Emirates almost every polity in the world today officially calls itself a Republic and a majority of those also append Democracy to their formal names for good measure.

 Surely, much of that is just political posturing, an attempt to legitimize the status-quo by those who benefit from it.
 In the Economist Intelligence Units’ Democracy Index, only 26 countries are characterized as Full Democracies and just another 53 as Flawed Democracies… meaning thereby that the rest of them are less democratic than whatever measure of Democratization is conveyed by the adjective Flawed when used to adjectivize the noun Democracy!!!!